Lady Agnew of Lochnaw is a masterpiece by John Singer Sargent. It portrays a Victorian woman in a bold, modern manner. Sargent combined masterful...

 Seascape near Les Saintes-Maries-de-la-Mer is one such painting that remained with Vincent van Gogh until his death and later acquired by the Van Gogh Museum.
 It is a beautiful symphony of blue, green, and white with dashes of yellow and red.
 The vibrant colors of the Mediterranean Sea are expressively applied with thick and textured strokes.

 Vincent van Gogh abandoned the paintbrush when he painted Seascape near Les Saintes-Maries-de-la-Mer in June of 1888, and instead used a palette knife.
-The knife allowed unmixed paint to be smeared and layered to form impasto.
+The knife allowed unmixed paint to be smeared and layered to form an impasto.
 This impasto adds depth to the painting because the physically thick paint layers can add shadows and dimension to the flat canvas.
-The unmixed paint found in some areas of the scene also intensifies the colors’ vibrancy.
+The unmixed paint found in some areas of the scene also intensify the colors’ vibrancy.
 Unmixed reds clash against unmixed greens.
 Pure white pops against pure blue.
 A cacophony of color echoes the crashing sounds of the waves.
 Energy and movement are felt in the work.

 Vincent van Gogh ultimately believed that colors were used to express his emotions and feelings, and not necessarily objective reality.
 Colors were subjective to Van Gogh.
 He used them to paint his subjective reality – his view of the world.